 Xinyuan Priority Lifestyle Shopping Center.
 In 2012, we began management of our first owned retail property, Xinyuan Priority Lifestyle Shopping Center, located in Zhengzhou city, Henan Province.
 As part of the Zhengzhou Modern City project, the shopping center has a construction GFA of 47,109 square meters.
 The shopping center formally opened in September 2013 and provides retail services, including fashion and jewelry, leisure and entertainment, food and beverage, supermarket, children education and other ancillary services, appealing to mid-to-high income customers within a radius of three to five kilometers.
-We are already set up a team specialized in commercial Management Co., Ltd, one of our subsidiaries that specializes in retail property management.
+We have already set up a team specialized in commercial space planning and execution under the administration of Henan Xin Priority Commercial Management Co., Ltd, one of our subsidiaries that specializes in retail property management.